samueleaton/sentry/README.md

 ## Installation

-To install in you project, from the root directory of your project, run:
+To install in your project, from the root directory of your project, run:
 ```bash
 curl -fsSLo- https://raw.githubusercontent.com/samueleaton/sentry/master/install.rb | ruby
 ```